 The frequency and timing of sampling in Lac de Gras has changed over time as modifications to the AEMP design have been introduced.
-With the exception of the fish surveys, the monitoring frequency for AEMP Study Design Version 2.0 (i.e., 2007 to 2010) provided data of consistent quality, providing reliable estimates of within-year, among-year and among-station variation.
+With the exception of the fish surveys, the monitoring frequency for AEMP Study Design Version 2.0 was annual.
+The first four years of monitoring under AEMP Study Design Version 2.0 (i.e., 2007 to 2010) provided data of consistent quality, providing reliable estimates of within-year, among-year and among-station variation.
 During these four years of monitoring, water quality, indicators of eutrophication and plankton were sampled monthly during the open-water season, over three distinct sampling events.
 An additional ice-cover sampling event was included for water quality and indicators of eutrophication.
 These data also allowed for a detailed assessment of Mine-related effects (Golder 2011a).